sob/cookbook/source/recipes/spicy-tofu-crumbles.html.markdown

 1. Arrange tofu slices in a single layer on a paper towel–lined plate and cover with a few more paper towels.
 Press down firmly on tofu with your hands to expel excess liquid.

 1. Heat vegetable oil in a large skillet, preferably cast iron, over medium-high.
 Cook tofu, turning once, until browned, 7–10 minutes total.
+If you want a firmer, chewier texture, cook the tofu for 5-10 minutes longer.
 Transfer to a plate and let cool.

 1. Meanwhile, whisk chile, soy sauce, mirin, Sriracha, vinegar, sesame oil, and ginger in a medium bowl to combine.